amcnguyen/RepData_PeerAssessment1/PA1_template.md

-### 3/ What is the average daily activity pattern?
+### Step 3 - What is the average daily activity pattern?

 Calculate the **average** number of steps taken across all days by interval ...

 ```r
 avg_steps_by_interval <- aggregate(steps ~ interval, df, mean)

 head(avg_steps_by_interval,5)   ## str(avg_steps_by_interval)
 ```